Sweet and Spicy Mixed Nuts make a wonderful appetizer, perfect for cocktail evenings and parties.Jump to Recipe Print Recipe

 - 1/4 cup granulated sugar

-Spread the nuts on a baking sheet.
+- Spread the nuts in one even layer on baking sheet.
 Bake the nuts in the oven for 10 minutes, stirring the nuts once after 5 minutes.
 Bake for another 5 minutes until they begin to lightly toast.

 - While the nuts are toasting in the oven, melt 2 tablespoons of butter in a small saucepan and add the salt and spices.

 - When the mixture begins to foam add the sugar and maple syrup to the saucepan, whisking until all ingredients are well combined.